damiantw/laravel-roles/README.md

 }
 ```

-After registering our policy in the AuthService Provider, our PostController can make use of the authorize() Controller
+After registering our policy in the AuthServiceProvider, our PostController can make use of the authorize() Controller
 helper.
-If the policy check does not pass an `Illuminate\Auth\Access\AuthorizationException` will be thrown causing the
+If the Policy check does not pass an `Illuminate\Auth\Access\AuthorizationException` will be thrown causing the
 default Laravel exception handler to issue a HTTP 403 status code as the response.

 ```php